How did we find Prior Art in a Sitcom?

 Want to know how to use Google Patents to conduct a patent search?
 Download the guide by filling the form below:

-Circling back to the topic, now, as any researcher would probably do, I started searching for the patents disclosing such feature, attempting a conventional search on Google with date limitation tool.
+Circling back to the topic, now, as any researcher would probably do, I started searching for the patents disclosing such a feature, attempting a conventional search on Google with a date limitation tool.
 The search returned multiple patents for analysis but none were relatable enough to be considered as a perfect analogy (in terms of the purpose served) for the present technology.
 I was not getting satisfied with my output and things were getting tedious and complex.

-A couple days later, in our team meeting, we were discussing unconventional ways of finding prior art and during the discussion, unusual experiences were being shared – like someone narrated how by visiting the old market of mobile phones, he was able to find good prior art.
+A couple of days later, in our team meeting, we were discussing unconventional ways of finding prior art and during the discussion, unusual experiences were being shared – like someone narrated how by visiting the old market of mobile phones, he was able to find good prior art.
 I even heard someone suggesting visiting museums and pawn shops to look for a particular design of a chair-under-research.

 I started thinking about what other unconventional ways I can embrace to get over my dilemma.
 And then like a ray of hope, a scene of an episode of popular English Sitcom “F.R.I.E.N.D.S.” suddenly flashed across my mind.

 In that scene, Ross, one of the protagonists, tells his friends about the pager he bought to get alerts of important events (hospital appointments with Carol) anytime, anywhere.
 He gets alerts on his pager with an audible and visual alarm, (his pager supported both audible and visual alarms).
 It seemed so similar to the project I was working on and the best part was that even this episode’s air date was earlier than the priority date.